JITS2404/conversational-ai-assistant/README.md

 python agent.py console

-Speak into your mic: “Hey Jarvis, what can you do?”
+Speak into your mic: “Hey Cerebra, what can you do?”
 You should hear a spoken reply.